 Introduction

 Sessile marine organisms must evolve specialized reproductive strategies and cope with stress over the course of their lifespan (Strathmann 1990).
 For reef-building corals (Scleractinia), the inability to respond to sustained thermal stress or environmental insults can result in dysbiosis and the subsequent loss of the dinoflagellate algal endosymbionts (Symbiodiniaceae) that sustain them.
-This process, known as “bleaching” (due to the loss of color in corals conferred by the algae), may lead to coral mortality and widespread reef degradation (Muscatine and Porter 1977; National Academies of Sciences, Engineering, and Medicine 2019).
+This process, known as “bleaching” (due to the loss of endosymbiotic algae in corals that confer their color), may lead to coral mortality and widespread reef degradation (Muscatine and Porter 1977; National Academies of Sciences, Engineering, and Medicine 2019).
 Therefore, there is an urgent need to understand the response of the coral holobiont (cnidarian host, algal symbionts, prokaryote microbiome, viruses; Knowlton and Rohwer 2003; Bosch and McFall-Ngai 2011) to climate change-associated stressors, in particular, increased sea surface temperature and ocean acidification (Hoegh-Guldberg et al. 2007).
-A potentially illuminating model for studying coral stress responses is to compare sympatric species that, although sharing the same habitat and stressors, have diverged in their ecological strategies for survival.
+A potentially illuminating model for studying coral stress responses is to compare sympatric species that, although sharing the same habitat and stressors, have diverged in their physiological strategies for survival.
 These differences are expected to impact genome-wide responses to stress that can be elucidated using multi-omics methods.
 Here we focus on such a model in Hawaiian waters.
-The targets of our study, the rice coral Montipora capitata and the lace coral Pocillopora acuta, are both rapidly growing, weedy species, yet they differ in their reproductive strategies and ability to withstand stress.
+The targets of our study, the rice coral Montipora capitata and the lace coral Pocillopora acuta, are both rapidly growing, weedy species, yet they differ in their reproductive strategies (x) and ability to withstand stress (X).
 P. acuta is comprised of imperforate thin tissues and is a member of the robust coral clade.
 It is a brooding species that releases sexual (and likely, asexual) larvae, which settle within days to hours of release (Harii et al. 2002).
-The recruitment and early survival of P. acuta in Hawaii appears to not be negatively impacted by moderate levels of thermal (~2C increase) and/or pH (~0.2 pH units) stress (Bahr et al. 2020).
+The recruitment and early survival of P. acuta in Hawaii appears to not be negatively impacted by moderate levels of thermal (~2C increase) and/or pH (~0.2 pH units) stress (Kuffner Jokiel) (Bahr et al. 2020).
 However, adults of this species are highly sensitive to warming waters, bleaching relatively rapidly (Bahr et al. 2016) and showing lower control of intracellular pH (Gibbin et al. 2015) leading to reduced tissue lipids and biomass (Wall et al. 2017).
-These, and other traits lead to increased mortality rates under prolonged bleaching, that is exacerbated by the lack of effective (heterotrophic) feeding to meet energy shortfalls (Bahr et al. 2020).
+These, and other traits contribute to increased mortality rates under prolonged bleaching, that is exacerbated by the lack of effective (heterotrophic) feeding to meet energy shortfalls (Bahr et al. 2020).
 P. acuta, however, displays greater phenotypic plasticity and DNA methylation change in response to ocean acidification (Putnam et al. 2016).
 In contrast, M. capitata, a member of the complex coral clade, is a stress tolerant, dominant reef builder with perforate thick tissues.
 It is a mass spawning coral that can meet 100% of its daily metabolic energy requirements through feeding during periods of bleaching (Grottoli et al. 2006), explaining its stress resistance (Williams et al. 2021).
+NEED TO ADD SYMBOINT INFO UP HERE AS WELL.